Meet the team

 Rob is passionate about UK esports and also helped with the association's kids' esports club at Maida Vale Library.

-Tom is leading our exciting new schools project, looking at launching esports leagues in schools and colleges throughout the UK.
+Tom is leading our exciting schools project as Head of Education, looking at launching esports leagues in schools and colleges throughout the UK.

 Currently still working at a school in Bath, he is an experienced teacher and educator with over 17 years experience in different leadership roles across a full spectrum of state and independent schools.
 He has also worked as an associate for PIXL, the national partnership of over 2,500 schools in the UK.
 He is passionate about supporting young people and enabling them to achieve success both inside and outside the classroom.

-If you are a student or teacher and are interested in taking part in the schools league, please email Tom via the link below.
+If you are a student or teacher and are interested in taking part in the schools/colleges league, please visit our Championships hub here or email Tom via the link below.

 Natacha Jones, Student Esports Coordinator